There are many people who make A Journey through NYC religions possible. Here are a few of them!

 I grew up in New York City as an “ABC” (American-Born Chinese) in an immigrant family living in the upper west side and later living in a predominantly Jewish neighborhood in Queens.
 We spent our summers up in the Catskills.
 My dad is a master pastelist, and my mom is a homemaker.
 I became a Christian when I was a teenager at a Dutch reformed church.
 I studied Marketing at New York University and worked in advertising for several years.
 I love cooking, jazz music, meeting people, museums, and travelling.

 More recently, I have been raising a family with my husband and doing publicity work.
-I was looking for an outlet for my interviewing skills and joined the A Journey team over a year ago.
+I was looking for an outlet for my interviewing skills and joined the A Journey team.
 The interviews often result in deeply meaningful and thought-provoking experiences for me, and I want to share some of the richness of that experience with you.
 Most of our work results in objective reporting, but my entries will give a better glimpse into the personal aspects of this project.

 Christopher Smith is a Foreign Correspondent and consultant to Journey Data Center for A Journey through NYC religions.